Azure Monitor Baseline Alerts

 }

-If “allOf” evaluates to true, the effect is satisfied and doesn’t trigger the deployment.
+If “allOf” evaluates to true, the effect is satisfied and does not trigger the deployment.
 If you have implemented the alert rules before and want to disable an alert rule you can change the Alert State to “false”, this will cause “allOf” to evaluate as false, which will trigger the deployment that changes the “enabled” property of the alert rule to false.

 Deployment steps